abhirup3193/interview-prep/AZURE-DATA-ENGINEERING-INTERVIEW-QUESTIONS.md

 		2. Dataset Parameters
 		3. Pipeline Parameters
 		4. Global Parameters

+>> RDD vs DF - Which is Better and Why ?

++ **RDD** - Collection of partitioned Data, No Built-in optimizer
++ **DF** - Catalyst Optimizer.

+>> Onprem to Cloud data migration / ETL Components -

+1. Self-Hosted Integration Runtime
+2. Create Linked Services
+3. Create Copy- Activity
+4. Create a DataBricks Notebook for Data Transformation
+5. Output Data as Prquet Format and store it to Delta Table /
+6. SQL Warehouse for BI Input

+>> Security aspects of Azure Data Pipelines

++ Azure AD
++ Key Vault for Storing Database or Other credentials
++ Self hosted services , self hosted integration runtime
++ encrypted file formats like AVRO or Parquet

+>> Git

+>> Types of SCD (Slowly Changing Dimentions)
++ **SCD 1:** Data is overwritten, no History is Maintained
++ **SCD 2:** History is Maintained in Differnet Rows , isActive = True / False, Using Version Number, Date Range
++ **SCD 3:** Pirtial History is Maintained in an additaonal Column instead of an entire Row
++ **SCD 6:** SCD1 + SCD2 + SCD3
+	Additional Row with - isActive = True / False, Using Version Number, Date Range

+>> Difference between WHERE and HAVING

+	WHERE is Filtering Data from a Table query
+	HAVING is Filtering Data from a Group / Group BY activity

->> How to protect PII data during ingesion from on-prem to cloud usning Azure Data Engineering
+>> How to protect PII data during ingesion from on-prem to cloud using Azure Data Engineering

 	To protect personally identifiable information (PII) data during ingestion from on-premises to the cloud using Azure Data Engineering, you can follow these best practices:

 	1. Data Encryption
 	2. Network Security (VPN)